 The Old Norse literature comprises a variety of masterpieces, some of which have been well preserved to these days.
 These manuscripts have influenced many writers in the passing of time, most notably perhaps the works of J.R.R.
 Tolkien (specifically the well known ‘Lord of the Rings’ high fantasy trilogy and its predecessor, ‘The Hobbit’).
 Moreover, the Norse influence on the writings of Tolkien is also emphasized by mythical beings (such as dwarves, elves, or trolls) and adapted place names from the real world.

 Through the sagas, eddas, and the skaldic poems we dispose of elderly knowledge regarding the way of life of the Norsemen during the Viking Age.
-While some historians tend not to regard them completely accurate from historical standpoints, others have a mixed trust concerning them.
-Subsequently though, it was demonstrated thanks to modern archaeological tools that some of the events recounted in the sagas were, to a certain extent, real, after all.
+While some historians tend not to regard these literary creations completely accurate from historical standpoints, others have a mixed trust concerning them.
+Subsequently though, it was demonstrated (thanks to modern archaeological tools and research) that some of the events recounted in the sagas were, to a certain extent, real, after all.

 Secondly, the eddas are similar manuscripts but should be divided into two distinct categories as follows:

 - Prose Edda (or Younger Edda) – created by Snorri Sturluson in early 13th century